top of page

 Where to Stay

 We were there in early June, so there was still some snow in the Tetons and cooler temperatures.
 We stayed slightly outside of the town since it was cheaper and we needed a dog-friendly place for Sora: Togwotee Mountain Lodge.
-It was super cozy and picturesque, the backside of the hotel opened up to the mountains and a hiking trail.
-It was safe and a great place for me to bring Sora and leave her somewhere safe while I hiked the national parks during the day.
-It made for a nice morning walk too, but it was very far out from downtown Jackson Hole.
-It was close to the national park though at least!
-It was a great place to stop on my cross-country move.
-On my second visit in the fall in November and I stayed more central since it was shoulder season and the prices were lower at the 49'er Inn & Suites.
-I loved that stay as it was super central and dog-friendly!
+It gave a lot of log cabin vibes and it was extremely picturesque, the backside of the hotel opened up to the mountains and had a hiking trail which I was able to take my dog on to get her tired for the day while we explored the national park without her.
+It was safe and a great place for me to bring Sora and leave her while I hiked the national parks during the day.
+It was far from downtown Jackson Hole though, but it was close to the entrance of Grand Teton National Park and we were near the bottom of Yellowstone National Park!
+It was a great place to stop on my cross-country move since I had a car full of all my belongings and was nervous about breaks-ins.

 Below are photos from right behind Togwotee Lodge:

 When you're done hiking for the day and ready to explore the town, you can check out the Million Dollar Cowboy bar.
 This bar is classic and iconic to the culture there.
 Even as COVID had just been starting to end with everyone vaccinated, the bar was in full swing.
 People were dancing, enjoying whisky cocktails and taking in the full experience.
 It was a super fun way to spend a night out in the middle of nowhere in a welcoming culture.
 For some dinner and beer, we checked out the Roadhouse Brewing; make reservations in advance if you can.
+I also really enjoyed a glass of red wine at Bin22 before heading to the bar.

-Photography spots
+Photography spots and scenic overlooks

 Hiking in Grand Tetons National Park